Eligibility for Certification and Board Policies

 Candidates for Special Consideration

-ABIM diplomates in internal medicine may be proposed for special consideration for admission to a subspecialty examination by the program director of an accredited fellowship program if they:
+ABIM diplomates in internal medicine may be proposed for special consideration for admission to a subspecialty examination by the program director of an accredited fellowship program.

 Guidelines for proposals are available in Proposing Candidates for Special Consideration.